rickmeerwaldt/SPARQLmashup/README.md

 # Explanation of the framework

 # Making a mashup by means of an example
-A step by step generation of a mashup
+For a step by step generation of a MIDI Linked Data mashup see example.pdf